Graduate Student Assistantships

 Enrolling Family Members

 Graduate assistants may also enroll family members including spouses, eligible dependent children, and domestic partners.
-Coverage must be requested according to the enrollment procedures outlined in the policy brochure.
-The PASS Program enables spouses or partners of eligible graduate/professional students who are on graduate school health insurance (Pullman campus only) to access health care services at the Health and Wellness Services office on campus.
+Coverage must be requested every semester.
+The PASS Program enables spouses or partners of eligible graduate/professional students on graduate school health insurance (Pullman campus only) to access Cougar Health Care on campus.
+Enrollment Form.

 Payroll Deduction for Graduate Assistants

 Graduate students on half-time (20 hrs. /wk.) assistantship appointment may pay their mandatory fees through payroll deduction during the fall and spring semesters.
-To be eligible for this program, students must sign up each semester in which they wish to take advantage of this opportunity.
-Students may enroll in the program only after their assistantship appointment has been entered on the payroll system by the hiring department.
-Students can verify the projected fee amount and projected semi-monthly deduction amount by viewing their Online Earnings Statement.
+Students may enroll in the program only after their assistantship appointment has been entered into the payroll system by the hiring department.
+Students can verify the projected fee amount and projected semi-monthly deduction amount by viewing their online earning statement through Workday.

 Graduate School Leave of Absence

 Official graduate leave of absence is granted for students in active status who must be away from their studies for one or more semesters.
-Look here for detailed information about Graduate Leave Status.
-To apply for leave, complete the Graduate Leave form.
+Refer to this linked policy for detailed information about Graduate Leave Status.
+To apply for leave, complete the Graduate Leave form (PDF).